-- Individuals must have extensive experience and knowledge of the discipline being judged and of the current HCBC Rule Book. - Uncertified officials may be requested to provide HCBC with a minimum of two references. - Guest card application must be completed during the competition approval application process.
-HCBC will approve a maximum of three guest cards to an uncertified official.
-Once three guest cards have been issued to an uncertified official, further guest card application for that individual will be subject to a fee of \$25.00 charged to the competition.
-If the guest carded official is from BC, the Official will be encouraged to participate in the HCBC Officials Program to become certified.
+- Individuals must have extensive experience and knowledge of the discipline being judged and of the current HCBC Rule Book. - Uncertified officials may be requested to provide HCBC with a minimum of two references. - Guest card application must be completed during the competition approval application process. - HCBC will approve a maximum of three guest cards to an uncertified official.
+Once three guest cards have been issued to an uncertified official, further guest card applications for that individual will be subject to a fee of \$25.00 charged to the competition.
+The Official will be encouraged to participate in the HCBC Officials Program to become certified.

-1.7 SCRIBES
+1.7 Scribes

-Scribes should arrive at least forty-five (45) minutes before the start of the competition.
-This will allow for enough time to gather any paperwork, tests, bell, whistle etc and equipment needed from the competition office.
+Scribes should arrive and check in with the competition office at least forty-five (45) minutes before the start of the competition.
+This will allow for enough time to gather any paperwork, tests, bell, whistle etc. or any other equipment needed.
 Scribes should allow for time to go over any scribing instructions with their judge.

-Cell phones (or any other personal electronic device) must be turned off while working in the booth.
+Cell phones (or any other personal electronic device) must be turned off while scribing